- Women's Boxing Classes: The Advantages of Choosing Combat

 Do you want to go out into the ring to improve your endurance fitness?
 Perhaps fitness boxing is for you!

 This new sport is in vogue and wreaking havoc amongst men and women.
 Boxing fitness is indeed one of the best activities in the world for quality muscle building since the full body is engaged from the forearm to the abdominals through the glutes.
-Making the sport an excellent way to get in shape.
+Thus, making the sport an excellent way to get in shape.

 In addition to having a beautifully built body, fitness boxing practitioners have a steel mind and a foolproof determination.
 The main goal here is to work on their breathing and cardio while building muscle in each part of the body in a gym suitable for classic boxing training.